 Objective The AFG STI plan rewards Executives for the achievement of objectives directly linked to AFG's business strategy that is focused on earnings diversification and providing choice and competition to consumers.
 Participation All Executives STI opportunity The STI available to each Executive is set at a level based on role, responsibilities and market data for the achievement of stretching targets against specific KPIs.
-The target STI opportunity for each Executive in FY20 is listed at 3.1 as an absolute dollar amount and as a percentage of the Executive's fixed base.
+The target STI opportunity for each Executive in FY21 is listed at 3.1 as an absolute dollar amount and as a percentage of the Executive's fixed base.
 Performance period The performance period is the relevant Financial Year.
 KPIs and weightings are set and reviewed each year to ensure that the STI targets remain relevant for the current environment and Executives remain focused on clear goals for the period.
-Link between performance and reward The KPI targets are selected based on what needs to be achieved over each financial performance period to deliver the business strategy over the long term.
-In FY21 100% of the STI target for all KMPs (other than COO) will be allocated to NPAT, with the potential need to change strategy and priorities quickly we believe this could be hindered by KMP being focussed on other short term strategic targets.
-The weightings for each KPI is set for each performance period based on the specific business targets set by the Board.
+The KPI targets are selected based on what needs to be achieved over each financial performance period to deliver the business strategy over the long term.
+In FY22 50% of the STI target for all KMPs will be allocated to NPAT, 30% to AFGS book growth and 20% to KPI's linked to the broker technology project.
+Link between performance and reward The weightings for each KPI is set for each performance period based on the specific business targets set by the Board.
 A minimum threshold hurdle is set for each KPI included in the scorecard before any payment is made in respect of that KPI measure.
 In order for any STI award to be payable, a conduct gateway including leadership qualities must also be achieved.
 Assessment of performance The Board reviews and approves the performance assessment and STI payments for the CEO and all other Executives.
 Payment method STI payments are delivered as cash.